Borreg0/Gestr/README.md

 ## **Instrucciones para ejecutar la aplicación.**

-- Open it with VSCode or any other IDE and run Gestr.py file
+- Open the folder with VSCode or any other IDE, create virtualenv, install requirements.txt, run Gestr.py file

 - Sadly, when using CX_Freeze to compile the app, some functions don't work as expected, so, for now, it's better to follow instructions in previous line.